dgowlett/DevOps-Course-Starter/README.md

 > poetry run flask run

+## To run all Unit and Intergration Tests run the following

+poetry run pytest

-## Unit tests
+## Unit tests only

 The individual tests can be performed in the following way

-poetry run pytest --setup-only test/test_view_model.py
+poetry run pytest --setup-only

 Followed by the individual tests picked out from running pytest --setup-only above